-- Date and your details avoid using initials. - The incident / event / observation of concern described clearly and concisely.

-- Written using straightforward language and fact and opinion are differentiated. - If recording a disclosure, the student's own words are recorded and any questions asked are included. - Physical marks and injuries are recorded on a body map where appropriate (See Appendix 6) - Any action taken. - If using an electronic database such as CPOMS, scan in handwritten notes taken when a student makes a disclosure and body maps when there is a physical mark or injury and make reference to this in the chronology.
+- You must verbally pass any concern to member of the safeguarding team, if you are unable to come to the office you must email and they will come to you - The you must record the incident on CPOMS - Date and your details avoid using initials. - The incident / event / observation of concern described clearly and concisely. - Written using straightforward language and fact and opinion are differentiated. - If recording a disclosure, the student's own words are recorded and any questions asked are included. - Physical marks and injuries are recorded on a body map where appropriate - Any action taken. - Rationale for decision making. - When using Cpoms scan in handwritten notes taken when a student makes a disclosure.